ComScore

 • Time Commitment: 30 minutes

 If the name of the game is brunch, you can’t go wrong with a bloody Mary.
-The key to making them *the best* is to use high-quality tomato juice and season it so the drink is savory, spicy and balanced.
+In recipe developer Erin McDowell's experience, the key to making them extra tasty is high-quality tomato juice, seasoned just right so the drink is savory, spicy and balanced.

-• Why We Love It: make ahead, special occasion–worthy, crowd-pleaser
+• Why I Love It: make ahead, special occasion-worthy, crowd-pleaser

-Is it a cocktail or is it a dessert?
+"With a cloud kiss of whipped mascarpone dolloped just so, I feel like a special little barista every time I serve it," recipe creator Alison Roman explains.
 You can (and should) spike this icy treat with vodka, coffee liqueur, Baileys or bourbon.
-It’s optional, but it will add a subtle booziness while making the frozen mixture easier to scoop.
+It's optional, but it'll add subtle booziness to every sip while also making the frozen mixture easier to scoop.

 • Time Commitment: 10 minutes

 Speaking of frozen, did you know you can easily give a spritz the blender treatment?
-It’s one part boozy, two parts refreshing and 100 percent our favorite warm weather drink.
+It’s one part boozy, two parts refreshing and 100 percent my favorite warm weather drink.
+Consider it an Italian vacation in the comfort of your own home.

 • Time Commitment: 15 minutes